aperloff/cms-cvmfs-docker/README.md

 1. Local access to CVMFS
 2. A Linux environment in which to work with the CMSSW and OSG tools
 3. X11 and VNC support for using GUIs and ImageMagic
-4. Don't trip the Fermilab network security policies
+4. Doesn't trip the Fermilab network security policies
    - Don't ssh into the container using a password
    - Don't open unnecessary ports
    - Don't allow the use of passwords to login